microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 ### RECORD PROBLEM <a name="record-problem-logs"></a>

-Log files and folders collected by the [RECORD PROBLEM](#record-problem) option when you run the 'Unified Labeling Support Tool' with user privileges:
+Log files and folders collected by the [RECORD PROBLEM](#record-problem) option when you run the 'Information Protection Utility' with user privileges:

 <ul>
 <li>